-Tommy.-What is that story?
-Do let me hear it.
+Tommy.
+What is that story?
+Do, pray, let me

-Mr Barlow.-To-morrow you shall hear it; at present we have read and conversed enough; it is better that you should go out and amuse yourselves.
+Mr. Barlow.
+To-morrow you shall hear it; at present we have read and conversed sufficiently; it is better that you should go out and amuse yourselves.

-The little boys then went out, and returned to a diversion they had been amusing themselves with for several days, the making a prodigious snowball.
+The little boys then went out, and returned to a diversion they had been amusing themselves with for several days,-the forming a prodigious snow-ball.
 They had begun by making a small globe of snow with their hands, which they turned over and over, till, by continually collecting fresh matter, it grew so large that they were unable to roll it any farther.
+Here Tommy observed that their labours must end, "for it was impossible to turn it any longer."-"No," said Harry, "I know a remedy for that."
+So he ran and fetched a couple of thick sticks, about five feet long, and, giving one of them to Tommy, he took the other himself.
+He then desired Tommy to put the end of his stick under the mass, while he did the same on his side, and then, lifting at the other end, they rolled the heap forward with the utmost ease.